 “There are only two lasting bequests we can hope to give our children.
 One of these is roots, the other wings.”

-My son Salem recently graduated high school and is heading off to college next month.
+My son Salem recently graduated high school and is now in college.

 But indeed, he has grown into a fine young man.

 My daughter has just one year left of high school and will be attending college soon as well.

 At the beginning of my son’s Senior Year of high school, my wife sat down and wrote out 12 Life Skills that she wanted to make sure our son knew before leaving home.
 Some of the skills he had already picked up, but others we decided to intentionally teach over the last year.

 I thought it might be helpful to share our list with you.
 So here it is: